th2-net/th2-conn-dirty-tcp-core/README.md

 # Changelog

+## 3.1.0

++ added ability to filter by "book", "session_group", "session_alias", "message_type", "direction", "protocol".
++ conditions inside the message and metadata now combined as "and".

 ## 3.0.0

 * add support for session groups, books and pages

 ## 2.2.2

 * fix `move` action in mangler not being marked as applied